BRUKINSA was designed to meet the challenges of BTK inhibition, including in adult patients with CLL2

 A personalized support program designed to help guide and assist patients, caregivers, and practices.

 References: 1.
 Data on file.
-BeiGene USA, Inc. 2.
+BeOne Medicines USA, Inc. 2.
 BRUKINSA.
 Package insert.
 BeOne Medicines USA, Inc.; 2025.
 3. Brown JR, Eichhorst B, Hillmen P, et al. Zanubrutinib or ibrutinib in relapsed or refractory chronic lymphocytic leukemia.
 N Engl J Med.
 2023;388(4):319-332.
 4. Tam CS, Brown JR, Kahl BS, et al. Zanubrutinib versus bendamustine and rituximab in untreated chronic lymphocytic leukaemia and small lymphocytic lymphoma (SEQUOIA): a randomised, controlled, phase 3 trial.
 Lancet Oncol.
 2022;23(8):1031-1043.
-5. Shadman M, Munir T, Robak T, et al. Zanubrutinib versus bendamustine and rituximab in patients with treatment-naïve chronic lymphocytic leukemia/small lymphocytic lymphoma: median 5-year follow-up of SEQUOIA.
-J Clin Oncol.
-2025;43(7):780-787.
-6. Tam CS, Ghia P, Shadman M, et al. SEQUOIA 5-year follow-up in arm C: frontline zanubrutinib monotherapy in patients with del(17p) and treatment-naive CLL/SLL [oral presentation].
-Presented at: American Society of Clinical Oncology (ASCO) 2025 Annual Meeting; May 30-June 3, 2025.
-7. Brown JR, Eichhorst B, Lamanna N, et al. Sustained benefit of zanubrutinib vs ibrutinib in patients with R/R CLL/SLL: final comparative analysis of ALPINE.
+5. Tam CS, Munir T, Robak T, et al. Sustained efficacy of zanubrutinib vs bendamustine + rituximab in treatment-naive chronic lymphocytic leukemia/small lymphocytic lymphoma and continued favorable survival in non-randomized patients with del(17p): 6-year follow-up in the phase 3 SEQUOIA study.
+Presented at: American Society of Hematology (ASH) Annual Meeting and Exposition; December 6-9, 2025.
+Poster 2129.
+6. Brown JR, Eichhorst B, Lamanna N, et al. Sustained benefit of zanubrutinib vs ibrutinib in patients with R/R CLL/SLL: final comparative analysis of ALPINE.
 Blood.
 2024;144(26):2706-2717.
-8. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.3.2025. © National Comprehensive Cancer Network, Inc. 2025.
+7. Data on file.
+BeiGene USA, Inc. 8.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.1.2026. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed April 2, 2025.
+Accessed October 10, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.